cobilab/chester/README.md

 .
 RunHumanChimp.sh &
 </pre>

-It will download all the sequences (need at least 100 GB of hard-disk memory when using -p option) and run CHESTER.
+It will download all the sequences and run CHESTER.
 This will output the plot.svg, with the human novel regions relatively to the chimpanzee, chromosome by chromosome.
 The next image illustrate such result:

 <p align="center"><img src="imgs/example.png"